 The Plantation on Crystal River Adventure Center Manatee Tour

 Upon check-in, we were fitted with wetsuits and snorkels.
-The 5mm thickness of these suits not only kept us warm in chilly water but they provide an extra and necessary level of buoyancy which allowed safe and quiet interaction with manatees.
-We saw others snorkeling with pool noodles for assistance.
+The 5mm thickness of these suits not only kept us warm in chilly water, but they provide an extra and necessary level of buoyancy, which allowed safe and quiet interaction with the Crystal River manatees.
+We saw others snorkeling with only pool noodles for assistance.
 I’ve floated with pool noodles plenty in my lifetime.
-It’s not the same.
+It’s not the same as a buoyant wetsuit.

 A semi-private tour meant that there was one other family on the boat with us and that we were out on the water before most other tours.
-Truthfully, I wouldn’t want more people in my group than what we had so would highly recommend that you book a private or semi-private manatee tour.
+Truthfully, I wouldn’t want more people in my group than we had, so I would highly recommend that you book a private or semi-private manatee tour.

 Rules for Observing Manatees